 EPIRB (Emergency Position Indicating Radio Beacon) prices have dropped considerably in the past several years (about 3x cheaper than in 2006), and have become affordable enough to where there is not much debate that they are an essential piece of gear for a cruising sailboat these days.
 The question of which EPIRB to get took a bit more thought though.
-We eventually decided on the ACR GlobalFix V4 category II EPIRB and in this post we’ll go through our thought process on that purchase decision.
+We eventually decided on the ACR GlobalFix V4 category II EPIRB and in this post we’ll review our thought process on that purchase decision.

 ACR vs McMurdo vs Ocean Signal

 ACR ARTEX has been the leading EPIRB manufacturer for quite a while.
 When we started looking for an EPIRB and comparison shopping, ACR had recently released the GlobalFix V4, so it caught our eye first.
 Its ACR’s first EPIRB with a battery rated for 10 years, and is also user replaceable!
 In theory you could replace the battery once and get 20 years out if it, though I feel like after 10 years I may simply prefer to get a new one if prices continue to drop the way they have been.
 In previous models (GlobalFix Pro and iPro), the batteries were rated for 5 years, and replacement batteries were not sold to the public, so you’d have to send your unit in to the dealer for it to be replaced at a cost of several hundred dollars!
 This made the cost effective lifespan of those legacy units closer to 5 years, vs the 10-20 years for the new V4.